 Image Source: Getty / Emma McIntyre

-Former actress Louisette Geiss is the latest woman to come forward with sexual harassment allegations against the Hollywood producer.
-On Tuesday, Oct.
-10, Geiss held a press conference with her attorney Gloria Allred and claimed that in 2008, Weinstein tried to force her into watching him masturbate at Sundance Film Festival — a story that is all too familiar among these alleged victims.
+Former actor Louisette Geiss came forward with sexual-harassment allegations against the Hollywood producer on Oct.
+10, 2017.
+She held a press conference with her attorney Gloria Allred and claimed that in 2008, Weinstein tried to force her into watching him masturbate at Sundance Film Festival — a story that is all too familiar among these alleged victims.